Candlestick Charts in Forex

-A candlestick chart is one of the most practical tools a trader can use to monitor how price behaves across time.
+Acandlestick chart is one of the most practical tools a trader can use to monitor how price behaves across time.
 It displays price movement as candlesticks, each representing four key data points for a given period: the open, high, low, and close.
-What makes it genuinely useful is not just the numbers it shows, but the market psychology it captures.
+Its real value comes from showing the balance between buyers and sellers during each trading session.
 A single candle can tell you whether buyers or sellers controlled that period, how far each side pushed, and whether momentum is building or fading.
 If you are new to forex trading, understanding how to read a candlestick chart is one of the first practical skills worth building.

 Every candle has a thick body that sits between the open and close prices, and thin wicks that extend to the session high and low.
-A green or white body means the close was above the open, so buyers finished in control.
-A red or black body means the close was below the open, meaning sellers dominated.
+On most modern trading platforms, bullish candles are usually displayed in green and bearish candles in red, although colours can be customised.
+A red or black body means the close was below the open, meaning sellers controlled the session.
 The wicks show how far price pushed in each direction before being pulled back.
 Together, body and wicks compress a full session of market activity into a shape that is fast to read once you understand what each element means.
-For a broader foundation in reading forex charts, that overview pairs well with what follows here.
+For a better understanding in reading forex charts, that overview helps explain what follows here.

 The Anatomy of a Candlestick

-Before looking at patterns, it is worth understanding what each part of a candle actually communicates.
+Before looking at patterns, it helps to understand what each part of a candle actually shows.
 The thick coloured section between open and close is called the real body.
-A long body means one side dominated the session convincingly.
+A long body means one side remained in control throughout the session.
 A short body means neither buyers nor sellers had a clear edge and the session ended near where it began.

 The upper wick: The line extending from the top of the body to the session high.
 A long upper wick means buyers pushed prices higher during the session but sellers drove them back down before the close.
 The longer the upper wick, the more aggressively sellers defended those higher price levels.